attack-monkey/flat-code-guide/Control-Flow.md

 ```

-Conditionals use scenarios, whereby a function fires when a given scenario is matched.
+Conditionals use scenarios.
+When a given scenario is matched, the corresponding function fires.
 Only the first scenario fires in a given pipe.
 Conditionals are often cleaner than ternaries - but require more processing since they are not native.

 ```javascript